JuliaDiff/ChainRulesCore.jl/docs/src/writing_good_rules.md

 See docstrings for the comprehensive usage instructions.

-### Be careful about pullbacks closures calling other methods of themselves
+## Be careful about pullback closures calling other methods of themselves

 Due to [JuliaLang/Julia#40990](https://github.com/JuliaLang/julia/issues/40990), a closure calling another (or the same) method of itself often comes out uninferable (and thus effectively type-unstable).
-This can be avoided by moving the pullback outside the function.
+This can be avoided by moving the pullback definition outside the function, so that it is no longer a closure.
 For example:

 ```julia